Why Did Café del Mar in Cartagena Close and What Replaced It?

 If you delve into the order linked above, you can find a long, convoluted legal discussion in Spanish that in essence says a public site like the wall can’t be part of a rental contract.
 It argues businesses can use those types of spaces but through arrangements that, in their language, imply “compatible”, not “exclusive” use.

-Doing my best to cut through the legalese in a second language, I guess that means something along the lines of you can pay for a license to set up your hot dog stand in the park, but you can’t rent the park to use for your hot dog stand.
+Doing my best to cut through the legalese in a second language, I guess that means something along the lines of you can pay for a license to set up your hot dog stand in the park, but you can’t rent a space in the park to use for your hot dog stand.

 Yeah, this is just semantics, but I guess that’s the law for you.